 The Midwest Association of Graduate Schools routinely has awards available that the UIC Graduate College will nominate applicants for, for consideration.
 Annoucements will be circulated related to these opportunities.

 US Federal Funding Opportunities

 Fulbright fellowships, through the U.S. State Department provides for teaching, research and study opportunities internationally for U.S. citizen students in various disciplines.
 Almost 200 countries are viable sites for placement.
 The national deadline is usually in mid-October of each, and UIC graduate students who are applying must pass through a campus evaluation first, and so must meet an internal UIC campus deadline of September 6, 2017.
-Please contact the External Fellowship Coordinator for more details.
+Please contact the Fellowships Coordinator for more details.

 This award funds study and research in Germany.
 UIC has an internal competition each fall and evaluated students are then put forward to DAAD for consideration.